6ce/eau-pc-checker/README.md

 3. Once finished, run the command `pyinstaller --onefile main.py`
 4. Once finished, open 'dist' folder
 5. You can now use `main.exe` to run the program

+# Features
+- Checks if Bloxstrap folder exists
+  - Saves user's FFlags to a JSON file
+  - Gets references of Bloxstrap in logs (times the user used it when playing Roblox)
+- Checks for macro usage programs:
+  - AutoHotkey
+  - Logitech G Hub
+    - Saves G Hub LUA scripts to a JSON file
+  - Razer Synapse
+- Checks for script executors
+  - Solara
+  - Wave
+- Gets & saves list of used Roblox accounts

 # Contact
 - You can contact me on these socials for suggestions/bugs: